taarifa/TaarifaTraders/README.rst

 For information on how to get inovoled, scroll to the Contributing section at the bottom of the page.

-Waterpoints
+Traders
 ===========

-This repository contains an example application around Waterpoint Management built on top of the core API.
-It contains scripts to import Waterpoint data (resources) which then become available through the API to file requests against (e.g., waterpoint 2345 is broken and needs fixing).
+This repository contains an example application around Cross-Border Traders built on top of the core API.

 There is also an angularjs_ web application that illustrates how a user can interact with the API and data through a browser.